The Bankrate promise

 Also, check for cardholder perks like travel insurance, purchase protection against damage or theft and extended warranties.
-Many starter credit cards also come with valuable credit-building tools that can be useful when you’re first starting out.
+Many starter credit cards also come with valuable credit-building tools that can be useful when starting out.
 For example, some cards let you see your credit score for free each month and others have credit-tracking tools that help you monitor your progress over time.

 Look at costs and fees

 As you compare starter credit cards, you should also keep an eye out for annual fees and other fees you might be charged to maintain your account.
 Another thing to consider is the role that budgeting plays in maintaining a healthy credit profile.
 By budgeting to pay your monthly balance in full or at least keep a lower balance and staying within your credit limit, you’ll avoid costly interest charges, late fees and over-the-limit fees.

 What you need to qualify for a starter credit card